Prathvi2210/Person-Detection-Coral-USB-Edge-TPU-TensorFlow-/README.md

 tf2_ssd_mobilenet_v2_coco17_ptq_edgetpu.tflite model is little better in terms of accuracy.
 These SSD based models achieved 60-70 fps on my hardware.

+A filter was applied to only detect person class to make prototype cleaner.
+No improvement in accuracy and performance yet.
 EfficientDet-Lite2 gave 6-7 fps
 EfficientDet-Lite0 gave 15-16 fps

+Patch option: Edit the tensorflow model so it only processes the person class thus improving the fps